-A linked list is the collection of data element or information in a linear fashion which is also known as nodes which are again linked to another node.
+A linked list is the collection of data elements or information in a linear fashion which is also known as nodes that are again linked to another node.
 In this logical ordering, each element is pointed by its previous element except the very first and the last node.

 Inside this blog post, we are going to let you know about What is linked list is in data structure and its types?
 What is a linked list with an example?
 What is the use of a linked list in the data structure?
 What is a node in a linked list?

 A linked list is the serial connecting chain of nodes, where each node contains two fields one is for the data element and another is for the address field which points to the address of another field.

 In the data field, we can have a character, integer, string, or any large record.
 Whereas in the address field we will have the address of the next node with the help of an address Pointer.

 To access the whole linked list we need an external pointer that has the address for the very first node of the linked list. and in the address field of the last node,…